lowrycito/handbook/pages/study-manual-general-handbook-25-temple-and-family-history-work.md

 Examples of what the plan might include are listed below:

-  * Help members build their family trees on FamilySearch.org or with the FamilySearch Tree app (see 25.4.2).
+  * Help members build their family trees on FamilySearch.org or with the Family Tree app (see 25.4.2).

   * Involve new and returning members, youth, and children in family history work.